-- 11(1) General meetings shall be chaired by the person who has been appointed to chair meetings of the Directors. - (2) If there is no such person or he or she is not present within fifteen minutes of the time appointed for the meeting a Director nominated by the Directors shall chair the meeting. - (3) If there is only one Director present and willing to act, he or she shall chair the meeting. - (4) If no Director is present and willing to chair the meeting within fifteen minutes after the time appointed for holding it, the members present and entitled to vote must choose one of their number to chair the meeting. - 12(1) The members present at a meeting may resolve by ordinary resolution that the meeting shall be adjourned. - (2) The person who is chairing the meeting must decide the date, time and place at which the meeting is to be reconvened unless those details are specified in the resolution. - (3) No business shall be conducted at a reconvened meeting unless it could properly have been conducted at the meeting had the adjournment not taken place. - (4) If a meeting is adjourned by a resolution of the members for more than seven days, at least seven clear days' notice shall be given of the reconvened meeting stating the date, time and place of the meeting. - 13(1) Any vote at a meeting shall be decided by a show of hands unless before, or on the declaration of the result of, the show of hands a poll is demanded by - (a) the person chairing the meeting; - (b) at least five members having the right to vote at the meeting; or - (c) a member or members representing not less than one tenth of the total voting rights of all the members having the right to vote at the meeting. - (2)(a) The declaration by the person who is chairing the meeting of the result of a vote shall be conclusive unless a poll is demanded. - (b) The result of the vote must be recorded in the minutes of the Charity but the number or proportion of votes cast need not be recorded.

-(3)(a) A demand for a poll may be withdrawn, before a poll is taken, but only with the consent of the person who is chairing the meeting.

-(b) If a demand for a poll is withdrawn the demand shall not invalidate the result of a show of hands declared before the demand was made.
+- (2) The person who is chairing the meeting must decide the date time and place at which meeting is to be reconvened unless those details are specified in the resolution. - (3) No business shall be conducted at a reconvened meeting unless it could properly have been conducted at the meeting had the adjournment not taken place. - (4) If a meeting is adjourned by a resolution of the members for more than seven days, at least seven clear days' notice shall be given of the reconvened meeting stating the date time and place of the meeting. - 13(1) Any vote at a meeting shall be decided by a show of hands unless before, or on the declaration of the result of, the show of hands a poll is demanded - (a) by the person chairing the meeting; or - (b) by at least two members having the right to vote at the meeting; or - (c) by a member or members representing not less than one-tenth of the total voting rights of all the members having the right to vote at the meeting. - (2) (a) The declaration by the person who is chairing the meeting of the result of a vote shall be conclusive unless a poll is demanded. - (b) The result of the vote must be recorded in the minutes of the Charity but the number or proportion of votes cast need not be recorded. - (3) (a) A demand for a poll may be withdrawn, before the poll is taken, but only with the consent of the person who is chairing the meeting. - (b) If the demand for a poll is withdrawn the demand shall not invalidate the result of a show of hands declared before the demand was made. - (4) (a) A poll must be taken as the person who is chairing the meeting directs, who may appoint scrutineers (who need not be members) and who may fix a time and place for declaring the results of the poll. - (b) The result of the poll shall be deemed to be the resolution of the meeting at which the poll is demanded.

-- (4)(a) A poll must be taken as the person who is chairing the meeting directs, who may appoint scrutineers (who need not be members) and who may fix a time and place for declaring the results of the poll. - (b) The result of the poll shall be deemed to be the resolution of the meeting at which the poll is demanded. - (5)(a) A poll demanded on the election of a person to chair a meeting or on a question of adjournment must be taken immediately. - (b) A poll demanded on any other question must be taken either immediately or at such a time and place as the person who is chairing the meeting directs. - (c) The poll must be taken within thirty days after it has been demanded. - (d) If the poll is not taken immediately at least seven clear days' notice shall be given specifying the time and place at which the poll is to be taken. - (e) If a poll is demanded the meeting may continue to deal with any other business that may be conducted at the meeting. - 14 If there is an equality of votes, whether on a show of hands or on a poll, the person who is chairing the meeting shall have a casting vote in addition to any other vote he or she may have.
+- (5) (a) A poll demanded on the election of a person to chair a meeting or on a question of adjournment must be taken immediately. - (b) A poll demanded on any other question must be taken either immediately or at such time and place as the person who is chairing the meeting directs. - (c) The poll must be taken within thirty days after it has been demanded. - (d) If the poll is not taken immediately at least seven clear days' notice shall be given specifying the time and place at which the poll is to be taken. - (e) If a poll is demanded the meeting may continue to deal with any other business that may be conducted at the meeting. - 14 If there is an equality of votes, whether on a show of hands or on a poll, the person who is chairing the meeting shall have a casting vote in addition to any other vote he or she may have. - 15 A resolution in writing signed by each member (or in the case of a member that is an organisation, by its authorised representative) who would have been entitled to vote upon it had it been proposed at a general meeting shall be effective.
+It may comprise several copies each signed by or on behalf of one or more members.